Hielkio/voidGrid/README.md

 When `gradientBorder: true` is enabled, each image will automatically get a gradient border that matches the dominant colors in the image.
 The system extracts colors from the image using canvas analysis and creates high-contrast gradients for visual appeal.

+**Important**: When gradient borders are enabled, the default border styling is automatically disabled to prevent visual conflicts.
+Only the gradient border will be visible.

 **Note**: Due to CORS (Cross-Origin Resource Sharing) restrictions, gradient borders work best with images from the same domain.
 For external images, a default attractive gradient will be applied as a fallback.

 ### Using Custom Images